Ferrobaires: Operation

 Ferrobaires reactivated some lines that had been abandoned for many years (such as the Mar del Plata–Miramar and Gral.
 Guido–Gral.
 Madariaga lines, which had been closed down in 1978) and even built and opened a new station ("Divisadero de Pinamar", replacing the original station) on the Gral.
 Guido–Vivoratá branch, in 1996.
 Trains ran again to Pinamar after 29 years of no service.

-Nevertheless, those lines would be closed again due to lack of maintenance and laco of sufficient rolling stock.
+Nevertheless, those lines would be closed again due to lack of maintenance and lack of sufficient rolling stock.
 The branch to Pinamar was closed in April 2011 and remained closed.

 In early 2006, the national Ministry of Planning considered taking control of the company to arrange for it to be privatised once more, but the provincial government of Felipe Solá refused to allow this to happen, arguing that under provincial state control the company was working very efficiently and with low fares.

 On 8 February 2007, the Provincial Government agreed to transfer all the services to the National Government to keep the lines active as many of the services on the lines were frequently interrupted due to technical problems.
 Nevertheless, this agreement was never carried through and Ferrobaires continued being operated by the province.

 By 2011 Ferrobaires was widely criticised by users and journalists because of its severe operational problems trying to run the various railway services.

 In July 2015, Ferrobaires announced the re-establishment of services from Plaza Constitución to Pinamar that had been suspended in 2010 with one service per week, and intermediate stops at Santo Domingo, Segurola, Monsalvo and Invernadas and Gral.
 Madariaga.
 The service started operations again on 17 July.